AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 scholar of Origen\'s, and bishop of Caesarea; and Palladius, bishop in Asia Minor.

+## Firmilian.

 Firmilian, though he wrote little, and is therefore not much known, was certainly very conspicuous in his day.
-His theology may be gauged from the fact that \"he held Origen in such high honor that he sometimes invited him into his own district for the benefit of the churches, and even journeyed to Judea to visit him, spending long periods of time with him in order to improve in his knowledge of theology.\"[^294] He was a warm friend of Dionysius, Cyprian, and Gregory Thaumaturgus, and was chosen president of the Council of Antioch.
+His theology may be gauged from the fact that "he held Origen in such high honor that he sometimes invited him into his own district for the benefit of the churches, and even journeyed to Judea to visit him, spending long periods of time with him in order to improve in his knowledge of theology."[^294] He was a warm friend of Dionysius, Cyprian, and Gregory Thaumaturgus, and was chosen president of the Council of Antioch.

+## Dionysius.

-Dionysius --- styled by Eusebius \"the great bishop of Alexandria,\" born AD 195 --- died 265 --- became the head of the Catechetical school in Alexandria AD 231, and succeeded Heraclas as bishop of Alexandria, AD
-248. He was a constant friend of Origen, and after the opposition to him had begun, Dionysius addressed him "On Persecution," --- AD 259 --- and wrote a letter in his praise after his death, to Theotecnus, bishop of Caesarea, AD 265.
-Neale says: \"The loss of the writings of Dionysius is one of the greatest that had been suffered by ecclesiastical history.\"[^295]
+Dionysius --- styled by Eusebius "the great bishop of Alexandria," born 195 AD --- died 265 --- became the head of the Catechetical school in Alexandria in 231 AD, and succeeded Heraclas as bishop of Alexandria in 248 AD.
+He was a constant friend of Origen, and after the opposition to him had begun, Dionysius addressed him "On Persecution," --- 259 AD --- and wrote a letter in his praise after his death, to Theotecnus, bishop of Caesarea, 265 AD.
+Neale says: "The loss of the writings of Dionysius is one of the greatest that had been suffered by ecclesiastical history."[^295]

+## Theognostus and Pierius.

 Theognostus and Pierius were Alexandrine catechists after the death of Dionysius.
 The fact that Photius reprobates the doctrine, while he praises the eloquence, of Theognostus, as does Athanasius, indicates that these eminent scholars were of the faith of their master.
-Pierius, in fact, must have been, for he was called the \"Second Origen,\" (Origenes Junior).
+Pierius, in fact, must have been, for he was called the "Second Origen," (*Origenes Junior*).

+## Gregory Thaumaturgus.

-Gregory Thaumaturgus --- AD 210-270 --- in his panegyric on Origen, ascribes his own intellectual and religious birth and life to his master, and gives the best description extant of the methods and ability of that most eminent of all the Christian teachers and fathers.
+Gregory Thaumaturgus --- 210-270 AD --- in his panegyric on Origen, ascribes his own intellectual and religious birth and life to his master, and gives the best description extant of the methods and ability of that most eminent of all the Christian teachers and fathers.
 Their mutual regard is shown by surviving letters from both.
-If nothing were in existence from Gregory, expressive of his Universalian sentiments, the fact that he was Origen\'s pupil for five years, and delivered his famous encomium on his teacher, would go far to establish his acceptance of the doctrine.
-He says: \"My guardian angel, on our arrival at Caesarea, handed us over to the care and tuition of Origen, that leader of all, who speaks in undertones to God\'s dear prophets, and suggests to them all their prophecy and their mystic and divine word, has so honored this man Origen as a friend, as to appoint him to be their interpreter.\" As Origen spoke, Gregory tells us he kindled a love \"in my heart I had not known before.
+If nothing were in existence from Gregory, expressive of his Universalist sentiments, the fact that he was Origen\'s pupil for five years, and delivered his famous encomium on his teacher, would go far to establish his acceptance of the doctrine.
+He says: "My guardian angel, on our arrival at Caesarea, handed us over to the care and tuition of Origen, that leader of all, who speaks in undertones to God\'s dear prophets, and suggests to them all their prophecy and their mystic and divine word, has so honored this man Origen as a friend, as to appoint him to be their interpreter."
+As Origen spoke, Gregory tells us he kindled a love "in my heart I had not known before.
 This love induced me to give up country and friends, the aims which I had proposed to myself, the study of law of which I was proud.
-I had but one passion, one philosophy, and the god-like man who directed me in the pursuit of it.\" He became bishop of Caesarea, and was regarded as the incarnation of the orthodoxy of his times.
-Almost nothing of his writings has survived, but Rufinus, the apologist and defender of Origen, gives a passage, says Allin, showing that he taught the divine truth he learned from his master.
+I had but one passion, one philosophy, and the god-like man who directed me in the pursuit of it."
+He became bishop of Caesarea and was regarded as the incarnation of the orthodoxy of his times.
+Almost nothing of his writings has survived, but Rufinus, the apologist and defender of Origen, gives a passage, says **Allin**, showing that he taught the divine truth he learned from his master.

+## Pamphilus.

-Pamphilus, AD 250-309, was one of the greatest scholars of his times.
-He founded the famous library of Caesarea, which contained some of the most ancient codices of the New Testament, and also Origen\'s books in their original Greek.
-Pamphilus wrote an \"Apology\" and defense of Origen, with whom he was in full sympathy.
+Pamphilus, 250-309 AD, was one of the greatest scholars of his times.
+He founded the famous library of Caesarea, which contained some of the most ancient codices of the New Testament and also Origen\'s books in their original Greek.
+Pamphilus wrote an *Apology* and defense of Origen, with whom he was in full sympathy.
 Eusebius wrote the biography of Pamphilus in three books.
 Unfortunately it has been lost, so that nothing survives of the works of this eminent Christian writer and scholar.
-The esteem in which he was held by Eusebius may be gauged from the fact that after his death Eusebius, \"the father of ecclesiastical history,\" changed his own name to \"Pamphilus\'s Eusebius.\" The
-\"Apology\" contained \'\'very many testimonies of fathers earlier than Origen in favor of restitution.\"[^296] How lamentable that these
+The esteem in which he was held by Eusebius may be gauged from the fact that after his death Eusebius, "the father of ecclesiastical history," changed his own name to "Pamphilus\'s Eusebius."
+The *Apology* contained "very many testimonies of fathers earlier than Origen in favor of restitution."[^296] How lamentable that these "testimonies" are lost!
-\"testimonies\" are lost!
 What light they would shed on early opinion on the great theme of this book.
-As Origen was born about ninety years after St. John\'s death, these very numerous \"testimonies\" would carry back these doctrines very close, or altogether to the apostolic age.
+As Origen was born about ninety years after St. John\'s death, these very numerous "testimonies" would carry back these doctrines very close, or altogether to the apostolic age.

-\"With Pamphilus, the era of free Christian theology of the Eastern church ends.\" Pamphilus, according to Eusebius was "a man who excelled in every virtue through his whole life, whether by a renunciation and contempt of the world, by distributing his substance among the needy, or by a disregard of worldly expectations, and by a philosophical
+"With Pamphilus, the era of free Christian theology of the Eastern church ends."
+Pamphilus, according to Eusebius was "a man who excelled in every virtue through his whole life, whether by a renunciation and contempt of the world, by distributing his substance among the needy, or by a disregard of worldly expectations, and by a philosophical